jfozard/Computing_Maths/notes.md

 See list with `module avail` e.g. `module add R/4.3.1` Will probably need to add libraries
 For Python - `module add miniforge/20240923` and create conda environment, or `module add opence` for outdated versions of ML stack.

+These module add commands need to be after all the sbatch directives but before the command you want to run in the sbatch script.

 #### Penguins